When Young People Get COVID-19, Infections Soon Rise Among Older Adults

 Cases in her county more than tripled during the first half of this month, compared to the end of August.
 Most of those new infections are tied to the University of Wisconsin-Madison.
 Grande says her agency is now tracking an increase in cases in the broader community, which could be an early sign that the campus outbreak is seeding new infections throughout the area.

-In California, people under 35-years-old made up half of all new cases by late July, says George Lemp, an infectious disease epidemiologist and former director of the University of California's HIV/AIDS Research Program.
+In California, people under 35 years old made up half of all new cases by late July, says George Lemp, an infectious disease epidemiologist and former director of the University of California's HIV/AIDS Research Program.

 "That did decline somewhat over time, but still remains fairly high," Lemp says.